ngecom/ngbillingAdmin/README.md

 ## NgBilling Admin for Mobile Network Operators And MVNO's.

+NgBilling Admin initialize the Organization setup for you.
 React front end communicate with NgBilling to setup Organization and resellers.
 This is base setup application for default ngbilling database.
-Admin dashboard application is based on React-Admin.
+Admin dashboard application is based on React-Admin and is available in separate repository.

-NgBilling Admin initialize the Organization setup for you:

 - Create the Admin User for the Organization
 - Initialize default roles like Customer,Staff